BAPS Shri Swaminarayan Mandir Toronto

 BAPS Shri Swaminarayan Mandir is a Hindu temple in Toronto, Ontario, that was built by the BAPS Swaminarayan Sanstha.
 The BAPS Swaminarayan Sanstha, which is headed by Mahant Swami Maharaj, is a global spiritual organization within the Swaminarayan branch of Hinduism.
-The mandir was built in 18 months and consists of 24,000 pieces of hand-carved Italian carrara marble, Turkish limestone and Indian pink stone.
-The mandir is the largest of its kind in Canada and was constructed according to guidelines outlined in ancient Hindu scriptures.
-The grounds spread over 18 acre and in addition to the mandir, include a haveli and the Heritage Museum.
-The mandir is open daily to visitors and for worship.
+The temple was built in 18 months and consists of 24,000 pieces of hand-carved Italian carrara marble, Turkish limestone and Indian pink stone.
+The temple is the largest of its kind in Canada and was constructed according to guidelines outlined in ancient Hindu scriptures.
+The grounds spread over 18 acre and in addition to the temple, include a haveli and the Heritage Museum.
+The temple is open daily to visitors and for worship.
 On June 26, 2023, the temple celebrated its 16-year anniversary.

-Mandir and daily rituals
+Temple and daily rituals

-The temple is a type of 'Shikarbaddha' mandir, built according to principles laid out in the Shilpa Shastras, Hindu texts prescribing standards of sacred architecture.
-Within the mandir, murtis (sacred images of the deities) have been installed in different shrines.
+The temple is a type of 'Shikarbaddha' temple, built according to principles laid out in the Shilpa Shastras, Hindu texts prescribing standards of sacred architecture.
+Within the temple, murtis (sacred images of the deities) have been installed in different shrines.
 The central shrine holds the murti of Swaminarayan, with Gunatitanand Swami to his left, together worshipped as Akshar-Purushottam Maharaj.
 Similarly, different shrines hold murtis of major ancient Hindu deities such as Radha and Krishna, Sita and Rama, Shiva and Parvati, Vishnu and Lakshmi, Ganesha, Hanuman as well as the lineage of BAPS gurus who are Swaminarayan's spiritual successors.

 Once the divine has been invoked in a murti, it becomes an embodiment of the Divine.
 Accordingly, Swaminarayan swamis (Hindu monks) offer devotional worship to the deities throughout the day.
 Before dawn, they awaken the deities by singing morning hymns (prabhatiya).
 The deities are then bathed and offered food and garments depending on the time of the day and season.
 Food that has been offered to the deities is considered sanctified.
 These holy offerings are distributed to the devotees as prasadam.
 Throughout the day, aarti, a ritual where devotees sing the glory of Swaminarayan while a lighted wick is circulated before the murtis, is performed five times a day and named Mangala Aarti, Shanagar Aarti, Rajabhoga Aarti, Sandhya Aarti and Shayana Aarti, respectively.
 During midday, lunch is offered.
 In the evening, dinner is offered.
 Finally, the swamis put the murtis to rest by adorning them with night garments.